Glues

 - Cartridge and cardboard are made from recycled materials

-Leather adhesive - Special adhesive for processing Leather
+Leather adhesives - Special adhesive for processing Leather

-Leather adhesive has been specially developed to bond Leather and synthetic leather to each other or to other plastics.
+Leather adhesives have been specially developed to bond leather and synthetic leather to each other or to other plastics.
 Leather is a particularly demanding material as it is both flexible and porous, therefore it requires special adhesives that are adapted to these unique properties of the material.

-- Flexible bond: Leather adhesive provides a flexible bond with strong holding power that goes along with the natural flexibility of Leather.
+- Flexible bond: Leather adhesives provide a flexible bond with strong holding power that goes along with the natural flexibility of Leather.

-- Durable adhesion: Once dry, the adhesive holds without loosening, even under stress and constant movement.
+- Durable bond: Once dry, the Glues will hold without loosening, even under stress and constant movement.

 Disadvantages and limitations:

-- Not suitable for all Materials: Leather adhesive is specifically designed for Leather and can only be used to a limited extent on other materials such as wood.
+- Not suitable for all materials: Leather adhesives are specifically designed for leather and can only be used to a limited extent on other materials such as wood.

-Areas of application: Leather glue is often used in the Manufacturer of leather sheaths, wallets, Belts and other leather accessories as it provides a flexible, strong bond that matches the natural properties of Leather and creates a long-lasting, resistant bond.
+Areas of application: Leather adhesives are often used in the production of leather sheaths, wallets, belts and other leather accessories as it provides a flexible, strong bond that matches the natural properties of the leather and creates a long-lasting, resistant bond.

 Starch-based liquid glue is particularly suitable for delicate materials such as shoji paper, as it provides a gentle but strong adhesion without damaging the paper.
-The glue stick from UHU, for example, is ideal for general craft work on paper and cardboard, but should not be used for sensitive materials such as shoji paper.
+The glue stick, e.g. from UHU, on the other hand, is ideal for general craft work on paper and cardboard, but should not be used for delicate materials such as shoji paper.

-Old glue loses its adhesive strength over time and often becomes brittle - once it has lost its effectiveness, it should be disposed of properly.
+Old glues lose their adhesive power over time and often become brittle - once they have lost their effectiveness, they should be disposed of properly.

-We offer a wide range of adhesives to suit the exact requirements of your project - from fast-setting instant adhesives to strong epoxy and construction adhesives for demanding applications.
+We have a wide range of adhesives to suit the exact requirements of your project - from fast-setting superglues to strong epoxy and construction adhesives for demanding uses.